Epiphany: The Best of Chaka Khan, Vol. 1: Background

+Promotion

 The Epiphany compilation was promoted by the single release "Never Miss The Water" which included house and drum & bass remixes by Frankie Knuckles, Stylus Production and Candy Station.
 The single, issued on the Reprise Records label, became a #1 hit on Billboards Dance Chart and also reached #36 on R&B. "Your Love Is All I Know", "Every Little Thing" and "Everywhere" were also released as singles in certain territories, such as the UK, Germany and Japan.

-Until February 2008, the compilation was certified Gold by RIAA, selling 796,000 units according to Nielsen SoundScan.